elvisperlika/raga.io/docs/index.md

 - In case of __network partitioning__, how does the system behave?
   - _why_? _how_? -->

+The software is designed to be highly available, with a distributed architecture that allows multiple game servers to handle sessions concurrently.

+The Mother Server acts as a central coordinator, managing the distribution of players to various Child Servers to avoid overloading any single server.
+This load balancing enhances availability by ensuring that if one server becomes overwhelmed, new players can be directed to less busy servers.

+If one game server fails, players can be redirected to another server without losing their session (it's mandatory to have a Child Server that is managing a game session).

 ### Security

 <!-- - Is there any form of __authentication__?